General Terms and Conditions

 13.1.
 Platform Modifications.
 We reserve the right to: (i) modify the Platform; (ii) update features and functionality; (iii) change service offerings; (iv) alter program terms; and (v) discontinue any service.

 For pricing structure changes: (i) we will provide at least 30 days' advance notice; (ii) notice will be delivered through Platform notification and email; (iii) you will have the right to opt out of such changes by terminating your account; (iv) if you do not opt out before the effective date, your continued use constitutes acceptance; and (v) certain changes may affect your access to features or services.
+This pricing change notification requirement applies to programs that are not made available to you through Providers.

 13.2.
 Agreement Modifications.
 We may modify these Terms: (i) at any time; (ii) by posting an updated version; (iii) through Platform notification; and (iv) via email notification.
 Your continued use after changes constitutes acceptance.